Michael-Hagmans/DS_ND_Term2_Project1/README.md

 **Libraries:**

-I used the following libraries: pandas numpy matplotlib sklearn
+I used the libraries pandas, numpy, matplotlib and sklearn.

 **Motivation:**